Yanks Air Museum: Greenfield project

 Work is now underway to create a second Yanks Air Museum facility in Greenfield, California.
 The facility will include 440 acre, the campus will be centered on the new 250000 sqft museum facility.
 An active airport will support both museum flight operations and the private aviation needs of museum visitors and local aviators.
 Other features include an advanced-technology education center, a hotel and spa, winery, restaurants, service facilities, shops and a recreational vehicle park.

-Aircraft collection
+The project was announced in March 1992 and an environmental impact statement was presented to the county planning commission in 1997.
+However, it was delayed until 2002 when the museum reached an agreement with the county.
+The county then granted the museum a second extension on construction in 2008.
+After further delays, the museum announced it was restarting work on the project in 2019.

+Collection

 A total of 190 aircraft are displayed, covering the period from 1903 through 1984 including the Inter-War period that includes the Ryan Brougham, American Eagle A-101 and Swallow TP.

 Rare types on display from World War II include the P-51A Mustang, Curtiss P-40 Warhawk, Lockheed P-38 Lightning, P-47M Thunderbolt, North American B-25 Mitchell, Douglas SBD Dauntless, Curtiss SB2C Helldiver and Grumman F6F Hellcat.
 Many of them were built in Southern California.